Vinson Filyaw: Kidnapping

 After 10 days in captivity, the victim convinced Filyaw to let her borrow his cellular phone to play games, but she had an entirely different use in mind.
 Once he fell asleep, she texted her mother and friends, who contacted the police.
 Before the police could triangulate the phone number, Sheriff Steve McCaskill thought that the text was a hoax.
 The former girlfriend who made the call to Kershaw County's Department of Social Services passed on Filyaw's cell phone number to the police.
 The authorities then began to triangulate the bunker's position through local cell phone towers.

 Officer Dave Thomley did not know that Elizabeth Shoaf was underground in a bunker until Filyaw's former girlfriend showed them the first bunker he built.
 Thomley initially thought that it was a trash pit.
 Filyaw learned that he was being pursued when he watched the news on a battery-powered television in the bunker.
 He asked Shoaf for advice and she suggested he ought to run away to avoid capture.
 He left and the next morning Shoaf left the bunker and called for help until she was found by a rescue team.

-Filyaw equipped the entrance of the bunker with a booby-trap, according to police.
+Filyaw had booby-trapped the entrance of the bunker with explosives.

 Arrest

-Filyaw was five miles from his house, carrying a taser, pellet gun, and knife, when he was arrested.
-He was charged with kidnapping, possession of an incendiary device (a flare gun), and impersonating a police officer, with other charges pending.
+On September 17, 2006, Filyaw surrendered to police on Interstate 20 in Richland County, five miles from his house.
+He was carrying a taser, pellet gun, and knife, when he was arrested.
+He was charged with kidnapping, ten counts of criminal sexual misconduct, possession of an incendiary device (a flare gun), and impersonating a police officer.
+During the year before his trial date, Filyaw issued a full written confession detailing the planning of the abduction and the rapes.

+Filyaw's girlfriend Cynthia Hall and his mother Ginger Nell Cobb were also arrested the same week.
+They faced charges related to suspected aiding of Filyaw during his flight from police by providing him with food and other supplies up until his arrest.
+Hall was charged as an accessory in Shoaf's abduction and also facing trial as an accessory for neglect in the case of Filyaw's molestation of her daughter.

 Trial and imprisonment

+Filyaw's charges amounted to the following: